 To satisfy our Prevent duty we have put in place the following across Walker Riverside Academy:

 If you are worried that you or one of your friends is at risk of being radicalised (radicalisation means people having increasingly extreme political, social, or religious ideals), you need to speak to your teachers immediately.
+You can also complete our Safeguarding Concerns Form.
 This could be students:

 What to do if you are concerned and you are a member of STAFF, a PARENT or a member of the PUBLIC .